This healthy hot chocolate is so rich, creamy, flavorful and absolutely delicious. And comes with all the goodness of walnuts and cocoa.

 Have you come across hot cocoa mixes with a zillion ingredients that you do not recognize?
 And they are most likely even bad for you.
 One can easily make a delicious cafe style hot chocolate at home without those mixes or a ton of heavy cream.

 Just pure bliss.
-And you are getting healthy omega 3 fats and other nutrients, while enjoying a creamy cafe style hot chocolate!
+And you are getting healthy omega 3 fats and other nutrients, while enjoying a creamy cafe style beverage!

 Milk, Walnuts, Cocoa Powder, Chocolate Chips or Bar, Sweetener, Flavor, Salt

-Milk: You can choose whole milk, reduced fat or even low fat.
+Milk: You can choose whole milk or reduced fat.
 Read further below for non dairy options.

 Walnuts: These nuts give a really creamy result.
 But you may opt for other nuts too.